Vocabulary for IELTS

 8. Polymath

-Meaning: A learned person having vast knowledge
+Meaning: A learned person with vast knowledge

 Question: What kind of company do you prefer?